Panama: Geography

 Panama is located in Central America, bordering both the Caribbean Sea and the Pacific Ocean, between Colombia and Costa Rica.
 It mostly lies between latitudes 7° and 10°N, and longitudes 77° and 83°W (a small area lies west of 83°).

 Its location on the Isthmus of Panama is strategic.
 By 2000, Panama controlled the Panama Canal which connects the Atlantic Ocean and the Caribbean Sea to the north of the Pacific Ocean.
 Panama's total area is 74,177.3 km2.

-The dominant feature of Panama's geography is the central spine of mountains and hills that forms the continental divide.
+The dominant feature of Panama's geography is the central spine of mountains and hills that form the continental divide.
 The divide does not form part of the great mountain chains of North America, and only near the Colombian border are there highlands related to the Andean system of South America.
 The spine that forms the divide is the highly eroded arch of an uplift from the sea bottom, in which peaks were formed by volcanic intrusions.

 The mountain range of the divide is called the Cordillera de Talamanca near the Costa Rican border.
 Farther east it becomes the Serranía de Tabasará, and the portion of it closer to the lower saddle of the isthmus, where the Panama Canal is located, is often called the Sierra de Veraguas.
 As a whole, the range between Costa Rica and the canal is generally referred to by geographers as the Cordillera Central.

 The highest point in the country is the Volcán Barú, which rises to 3,475 m.
 A nearly impenetrable jungle forms the Darién Gap between Panama and Colombia where Colombian guerrillas and drug dealers operate and sometimes take hostages.
-This and unrest, and forest protection movements, create a break in the Pan-American Highway, which otherwise forms a complete road from Alaska to Patagonia.
+This, as well as unrest and forest protection movements, creates the only break in the Pan-American Highway, which otherwise forms a complete road from Alaska to Patagonia.

-Panama's wildlife is the most diverse in Central America.
-It is home to many South American species as well as to North American wildlife.